Moonlight Graham Fantasy Baseball League Constitution

 B. Any player carded on an American League roster on the official APBA disk may be drafted.

 C. The order for the yearly draft shall be determined by inverse order of winning percentage of the previous year.
 Ties between two teams will be broken by head-to-head records.
 The team which fared poorer in the head-to-head series will receive the higher pick.
 If that is a tie, or if multiple teams are tied for a position, a random, public manner of deciding the pick will be used.
 The Moon Series winner will draft 12th and the Moon Series runner-up will draft 11th.
-In the 1st round, teams finishing below .500 will participate in a weighted lottery for the 1st two picks of the round.
+In the 1st round, teams finishing below .500 will participate in a weighted lottery for the first two picks of the 1st round.
 A random, public manner patterned after the NBA's lottery process from 1990-1993 lottery shall be devised, announced, and executed by the commissioner or his designee.

 D. A team must stop drafting once it has reached the roster limit.